FENECON Home 20 & 30 assembly and operating instructions

 The power supply to the Battery energy storage unit is interrupted and secured against being switched on again.

-Sharp-edged and pointed points
+Sharp and pointed edges

 |

-17.2.
+18.2.
 Dismantling

 -